TylerCityStation

 LYME1 [NH&NL, 1852]

-This stop was established in the town of Old Lyme in 1852 when the NH&NL opened and the location is seen on the 1854NL map.
-A newspaper article in 1872 said important changes were being made to the right of way between this and the CONNECTICUT RIVER depot on the opposite shore.
-In some ways this may have been the culmination of the work in building the 1870 bridge across the river that enabled the discontinuance of the ferry that had run since the NH&NL opened.
-The other major river crossing, the Thames, would not be bridged until 1889, each feat making the Shore Line a more competitive route to Boston.
+This stop was established in the town of Old Lyme in 1852 when the NH&NL opened, its location is seen on the 1854NL map at [1].
+The footprint is shown in the 1871 real estate atlas at [2].
+A newspaper article in 1872 said important changes were being made to the right of way between this and the CONNECTICUT RIVER depot on the opposite western shore.
+In some ways this may have been the culmination of the work in building the bridge that opened on 6/4/1870 and enabled the discontinuance of the ferry Shaumpishus [3] that had run since the railroad opened.
+The other major river crossing, the Thames, from New London to Groton would not be bridged until 1889, each feat making the Shore Line a more competitive route to Boston.
 We have no photo yet of LYME1.
-[REFS: C/10/23/1872/02]
+[REFS: MC/10/23/1872/02][rev072115]

 LYME2 [NYNH&H, 1875]